huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 2: Navigate to the **Settings** area and click on **Collection** in the left sidebar.

 Step 3: Toggle on the option for Google Analytics or Matomo Analytics, depending on your preference, and add the unique ID.
-Click the green **Save** button.
+Click the **Save** button.

 ## How to configure a Contact Form or Submission Form